samueljim/angular-MS/README.md

 # angular-MS
-minesweeper, but in angular.
+Minesweeper, but in angular.
 My first proper introduction into web.